Read Jiang Ziya in Ancient Chinese Fantasy Novel the Investiture of the Gods

 Masterpieces of Jiang Ziya in Chinese Military History

-Besides establishing of the Zhou Dynasty and State Qi, Jiang Ziya also wrote the first influential military classic, the Six Secret Strategic Teachings (Chinese name as Liu Tao).
+Besides establishing the Zhou Dynasty and State Qi, Jiang Ziya also wrote the first influential military classic, the Six Secret Strategic Teachings (Chinese name as Liu Tao).

 Six Secret Strategic Teachings Written on Bamboo Slips, Unearthed from Yinqueshan Han Tomb (around 140 BC — 118 BC) — Shandong Museum